Guided by the belief to “be the faucet ... not the drain,” Louie inspired others through his generosity, positivity, and light.

 Those who knew Louie will forever remember him for his kindness, sharp wit, brilliant mind, athletic spirit, and playful humor.
 He was respectful, adventurous, fun-loving, and above all, a loyal son, cohort, brother, cousin, nephew, teammate, and friend.

 Louie leaves behind to cherish his memory his loving parents, Arva (Ornese) Lumpkin-White and Randal White of Sandy Springs, GA; his siblings, Randal “Reese” White of Sandy Springs, GA; Bianca White George (Kameron) of East Point, GA; and Westley McKinnie (Candice) of Indianapolis, IN., niece, Parker McKinnie, Indianapolis, IN, nephew, Roman McKinnie, Indianapolis, IN, Harrison McKinnie, Indianapolis, IN.
 Immediate Aunts and Uncles, MarRonde Lumpkin-Lotson (Marcus), Savannah, GA, Reshonda Breckinridge (Richard) Indianapolis, IN, Rickie White (Stacey) Bloomington, IN, Reginald White (Maria) Bowie, MD.
-He is also remembered with love by his grandparents, Oliver and Farnese Lumpkin (deceased) of Savannah, GA, and Katie and Henry White (deceased) of Kokomo, IN; first-cousins Reginald “Hank” White of Cincinnati, OH, Omar White of Bloomington, IN, Ramar White of Laurel, MD, Maria Lotson of Charleston, SC, and Morgan Lotson of Savannah, GA; along with a host of beloved aunts, uncles, cousins, relatives, classmates, co-workers, teammates, and lifelong friends.
+He is also remembered with love by his grandparents, Oliver and Farnese Lumpkin (deceased) of Savannah, GA, and Katie and Henry White (deceased) of Kokomo, IN; first-cousins Reginald “Hank” White (Jaleea) of Fairfield, OH, Omar White of Bloomington, IN, Ramar White of Laurel, MD, Maria Lotson of Charleston, SC, and Morgan Lotson of Savannah, GA; along with a host of beloved aunts, uncles, cousins, relatives, classmates, co-workers, teammates, and lifelong friends.

 Louie’s life was a gift to all who knew him, and his light will continue to shine in the hearts of everyone who loved him